Liquid trade waste

 Liquid trade waste includes non-domestic liquid waste discharges to Council's sewerage system from:

-- business/commercial premises (such as beautician, florist, hairdresser, hotel, motel, restaurant, butcher, supermarket, etc.)
+• business/commercial premises (such as a café, brewery, hotel, motel, restaurant, butcher, supermarket, etc.)

-The above does not address the management and discharge of liquid waste to destinations other than the sewerage system, such as to waterways or onto land.
+The above does not address the management and discharge of liquid waste to destinations other than the sewerage system, such as to waterways or onto land, e.g. Onsite Sewer Management Systems (OSSM).

-Council has a Discharge of Liquid Trade Waste Policy(PDF, 502KB) which outlines how liquid trade waste is managed and regulated in the Tweed Shire.
+Council’s liquid trade waste policy outlines how liquid trade waste is managed and regulated in the Tweed.

 The policy outlines the approval, monitoring and enforcement process for managing liquid trade waste, as well as how commercial sewer usage and liquid trade waste fees and charges are levied.